1. Overview

 Host UART Rx ← BunHMI Tx

-The default UART baudrate of BunHMI is: 115200/8n1.
-You can change the UART baudrate in Project config at BunMaker.
+The default UART baud rate for BunHMI is 115200/8n1.
+You can change the UART baud rate in the Project Config section of BunMaker.

 2. BunMaker

-BunMaker (Figure 3) is a GUI design app by utilize LVGL. library.
-BunMaker helps to create LVGL layout.
+BunMaker (Figure 3) is a GUI design application built on the LVGL library.
+BunMaker facilitates the creation of LVGL layouts.

-BunTalk script use widget name to interact with widgets.
-There is a widget name setting at the Widget Settings Panel (Figure 4) of the right side of BunMaker.
+BunTalk scripts use widget names to interact with widgets.
+The Widget Settings Panel (Figure 4) on the right side of BunMaker allows you to set widget names.

 -